-- 1 Enter the Private ID you want to send to, as you would when making a Private call. - 3 Press the PTT button until Alert Successful appears on the display.
+- 1 Enter the Private ID you want to send to, as you would when making a Private call. - 2 Press under Alert.
+Ready to Alert appears on the display. - 3 Press the PTT button until Alert Successful appears on the display.